hiddevdploeg/Billboard/README.md

 }
 ```

-This also allows you to use your own source of ads that all follow the `BillboardAdResponse` format
+This also allows you to use your own source of ads that follow the `BillboardAdResponse` format.

 ```swift